essteer/xuan-zang/README.md

 `ZCOOL QingKe HuangYou` is primarily designed for simplified Chinese character sets, though it contains traditional variants for most &mdash; but not all &mdash; characters.

-[`XUANZANG`](https://www.xuan-zang.com) makes use of traditional characters, most of which are featured in `ZCOOL QingKe HuangYou`.
+Sinophonia makes use of traditional characters, most of which are featured in `ZCOOL QingKe HuangYou`.
 There are a small number of exceptions for which I have had to make use of simplified variants.
 This isn't ideal, but I love the design of the font and decided it is worth the trade-off.
 Purists please 諒解 - or better yet, release more fonts!
 There aren't enough creative designs for Chinese scripts.

 #### Optimisation